 T.C.U.P. - Texas Compassionate Use Program

-There are currently three licensed dispensing organizations, Cansortium Texas, Compassionate Cultivation and Surterra.
+There are currently three licensed dispensing organizations: Compassionate Cultivation, GoodblendTX, and Cansortium Texas.
 Additionally, more physicians are signing up to prescribe this medicine.

 Learn how a patient enrolls in the Texas Compassionate Use Program.

 Frequently Asked Questions About the Texas Compassionate Use Program.